openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 Restoration dashboard
 *********************

-After selecting the :code:`compute dashboard` button, the report generated from the previous step is displayed in the panel.
+After selecting the :code:`compute dashboard` button, the report generated from the previous step is displayed in the pane.

 .. attention::